 This two-ingredient coffee syrup recipe can be used to flavor alcoholic and non-alcoholic drinks, cakes, or used as an ice cream topping.

-This is a coffee-flavored simple syrup.
-Normal proportions for a simple syrup are two parts sugar to one part water or other liquid.
-In this recipe, the proportions are reduced to one part sugar to one part coffee to extract the maximum amount of coffee flavor.
+This is a coffee-flavored syrup using the normal proportions of a simple syrup, which is one part sugar to one part water or other liquid.
+Be sure to use extra-strength coffee to maximize the amount of coffee flavor that comes through.

 Gather the ingredients.